yliess86/PhDThesis/thesis.md

 ### Contributions

-> - Reciepe for curating datasets for the task of automatic colorization
+> - Recipe for curating datasets for the task of automatic colorization
 > - 3 Models exploring different aspect of the topic:
 >     - PaintsTorch: High Quality, User-Guided, Fast Realtime Feedback
 >     - StencilTorch: Human-Machine Collaboration, Human-in-the-Loop